cloudresty/go-elastic/README.md

 &nbsp;

-### ULID IDs
+### Smart ID Generation

-Get high-performance document ID generation with better database performance compared to UUIDs.
-Natural time-ordering and collision resistance.
+Multiple ID generation strategies: Elasticsearch native (default, recommended), ULID for sortable IDs, and custom IDs for specific use cases.
+Optimized for performance and shard distribution.

 🔝 [back to top](#go-elastic)